Chihuahua

 Ideal for apartment living, Chihuahuas thrive as affectionate companions who form strong bonds with their owners.
 Their alertness makes them excellent watchdogs, while their playful demeanor ensures endless entertainment.

-With various coat types, including long-haired and short-haired Chihuahuas, and different head shapes like apple head and deer head, this breed offers a diverse range of appearances.
+With various coat types, including long-haired and short-haired Chihuahuas, and different head shapes like apple head and deer head, this type of dog offers a diverse range of appearances.
 Whether you’re looking for a tiny lap dog or a spunky, energetic pet, the Chihuahua is a fantastic choice for dog lovers.

 chihuahua puppy sitting on grey sofa